openjs-foundation/cross-project-council/README.md

 ## Getting Help

+### Project Resources & Travel Fund

+OpenJS Foundation projects and their community members are able to take advantage of several services and benefits, including the [Travel Fund Program](./project-resources/MEMBER_TRAVEL_FUND.md).

+Details can be found in the [/project-resources](./project-resources) directory.

 ### Help with project infrastructure

 In almost all situations, the best way to get support is to email